melaniesigrid/weather-app/README.md

 Run `npm install` on your command line.

 ### Usage
-Navigate to the project directory `cd weather-app, and run `npm start`.
+Navigate to the project directory `cd weather-app`, and run `npm start`.
+Or, visit the live demo at: https://melaniesigrid.github.io/weather-app/

 ## Author